ZVT SPU-800

 The front panel is labeled RPL (Control Panel), it is connected to the TP8 bus using individual wires (wound connections).

-The model of the processor will probably be some calculator from HP, I guess according to the bus terminology - signals /SIH, /CEO, SP-ScratchPad can be found e.g. in HP9830 or in patent US4012725A.
+The model of the processor will probably be a calculator from HP, I guess according to the bus terminology - signals /SIH, /CEO, SP-ScratchPad can be found e.g. in HP9830 or in patent US4012725A.

 Bus Expanders